dgerosa/gwlabel/README.md

 - _Identification of the two compact objects in gravitational-wave binaries_.
 Davide Gerosa, Viola De Renzis, Federica Tettoni, Matthew Mould, Alberto Vecchio, Costantino Pacilio.

-The notebook provided illustrates the adopted algorithm, reproducing the particular the model provided in the supplemental material of our paper.
+The notebook provided illustrates the adopted algorithm, reproducing the model described in the supplemental material of our paper.

 ### Credits